What is wrongful death?

-A wrongful death is caused due to negligence, carelessness or failure to act in the right way at the right moment.
-A road accident caused between a pedestrian and a car due to harsh driving or intoxicated driver or someone killed for money, etc. are examples of a wrongful death.
+Wrongful death is caused due to negligence, carelessness or failure to act in the right way at the right moment.
+A road accident caused between a car and a pedestrian due to harsh driving or intoxicated driver or someone killed for money, etc. are examples of wrongful death.
 In such instances, the family members or relatives of the victim can file a case of wrongful death on his behalf to make a claim against the person liable for the incidence.
 Such incidents may result in loss of life and personal relationships Charles J. Argento & Associates and are associated with monetary loss and other incurred costs.

 Finding your eligibility to file a case